-The disappearance of Katrice Lee: The most shameful missing person case ever?
+38 years since the disappearance of Katrice Lee, 2: The most shameful missing person case ever?

 "Then the alarm bell rang.
 The man said the review team had pointed this individual out.
 This suggested to me that the information was there all the time and hadn't been acted upon, just as the information that led them to the riverbank last year had been on file for 37 years."

-When Richard said as much to the army major in charge of the case, the response was obfuscating: "He said, 'I can't give you an answer on that because it might jeopardise the case should it ever come to court.'"
+When Lee said as much to the army major in charge of the case, the response was obfuscating: "He said, 'I can't give you an answer on that because it might jeopardise the case should it ever come to court.'"

-The next day, Richard received another phone call from the RMP to say the man arrested had been released without charge.
+The next day, he received another phone call from the RMP to say the man arrested had been released without charge.

-Richard believes the events of last week were more an attempt by the RMP to save face than anything else.
+Lee believes the events of last week were more an attempt by the RMP to save face than anything else.

 "It was an exercise in covering up the mess from 1981, I'm sure of it," he says.
-"He said, 'We would ask you not to speak to the Press.'
+"He said, 'We would ask you not to speak to the press.'
 They wanted to do it below the radar and not have it reported on."

-Yet Katrice's mother Sharon, a 66-year-old administration worker - divorced from Richard in 1991 but united with her ex-husband in their desire for answers - said last week that she was "very happy with the investigation team from the RMP this time around".
+Yet Katrice's mother Sharon, a 66-year-old administration worker - divorced from Lee in 1991 but united with her ex-husband in their desire for answers - said last week that she was "very happy with the investigation team from the RMP this time around".

 Speaking from her home in Gosport, Hampshire, she added: "I want the police to carry on their investigation and then, when the time is right, to tell me why this arrest was made.
 I don't want this arrest and search to be the end of it."

-The couple's daughter Natasha, 46, also from Gosport, who was seven when Katrice disappeared, told the Mail that while she was "gutted" to hear of the arrest last week, she would not say any more for fear of jeopardising the investigation.
+The couple's daughter Natasha, 46, also from Gosport, who was 7 when Katrice disappeared, told the Mail that while she was "gutted" to hear of the arrest last week, she would not say any more for fear of jeopardising the investigation.

 So have officers made a breakthrough, or is this another red herring from a blunder-prone police force whose previous behaviour pushed an already fragile family to the brink?

-The Mail can reveal that the man arrested - whom we are not naming - is a 74-year-old former soldier who served at the same base as Richard.
+The Mail can reveal that the man arrested - whom we are not naming - is a 74-year-old former soldier who served at the same base as Lee.

 With a police cordon outside his semi-detached home in Swindon and two tents erected in the back garden last week, there was, naturally, talk among local people.